djpublic/stackai-file-picker/README.md

 - Checkboxes when selecting parent/children needs some improvements;
 - Some inconsistency with some React Query invalidations: Because I always need two API's to sync the files indexed, I had some challenges to invalidate the queries;
 - The API authentication method: I did not implement a cookie-based authentication, so for the purpose of this code challenge, all requests are making a new authentication in the BACKEND;
+- For some reason the file that ends as a `mp4` extension cannot be indexed, no matter how hard I tried.

 ### Usage of Hooks